en0/en0.github.com/content/LinkedList.md

 ```

 As you can see, a node can be added between two other nodes just as easily no
-mater where it is in the list.
+matter where it is in the list.
 This is different from an array where each
 member below the point of insertion will need to be moved to make room for the
 new value.
 An operation like that could be expensive.